 Kristen Brock-Petroshius grew up in a working-class Midwestern city.
 After receiving her BA in Sociology with a minor in Gender Studies from the University of Wisconsin – Madison, she began a career in social services and community organizing.
 She supported low-income families and incarcerated individuals through housing, transportation, and employment training at the YWCA.
 She helped found Operation Welcome Home, a grassroots organization dedicated to decriminalizing and addressing the root causes of homelessness.
-From 2011-2016 she served as the Executive Director of GSAFE, a statewide Wisconsin non-profit working to create just schools for LGBTQ youth.
+From 2011-2016 she was the Executive Director of GSAFE, a Wisconsin non-profit working to create just schools for LGBTQ youth.

 Kristen’s movement work has focused on organizing white communities to take action for racial justice.
 She served as a founder, lead organizer, and educator on racial justice issues with Groundwork, a community organization of white people working to achieve racial justice.
 She also served as staff for Showing Up for Racial Justice (SURJ), a national network of groups and individuals working to undermine white supremacy and achieve racial justice.

 Kristen is an active organizer with the local SURJ affiliate AWARE-LA and White People 4 Black Lives and was a Regional Field Director on the Reform LA Jails campaign – a Los Angeles County ballot initiative approved in March 2020 that reallocates funds from jail expansion into community resources and increases accountability for the Sheriff’s Department.